k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Installation.md

 *Select a Base Directory for your Download and Installation Directory Locations*

-First, please select a location to download the K2view Blueprint content.
-This *base* directory can also hold the Fabric Web Studio installation directory from where it will run.
+First, please select a location to download the distribution or clone the K2view Blueprint content.
+This *base* directory can also hold the Fabric Web Studio installation directory from which it will run.

 Use the *change directory* command on your shell to switch to the designated base directory: